jelknernvcc/ghcictwebsite/source/sections/ite140/projects/01gradecalc.md

 ## Footnotes
-*as always, I'll use github commit timestamps to determine submission times
+1. as always, I'll use github commit timestamps to determine submission times

+2. "Quality Points" actually means two different things.
+    - First, your final grade for the year is is a letter grade, not a numeric grade.
+If you look at your transcript, you only see a letter grade.
+To calculate your GPA, we use Table 2 below.
+This is where there is a difference in points between AP and IB classes.
+To avoid confusion, I've called these "GPA Points" instead of "Quality Points" in the table.
+    - To get to your final grade for the year, we calculate your average two different ways and keep whichever method gives a higher letter grade:
+        - First, we calculate a (weighted) numeric average of the numeric grades received each quarter.
+        - Second, We ignore the numeric grade for the quarter and consider only the letter grade.
+We use Table 1 below to map each letter grade to "Quality Points" and calculate a (weighted) average of using this new number.
+We look up that number in Table 2 to find the final letter grade for the year.

-Here are two tables to help you get started.
+3. Here are two tables to help you get started.
 You should be able to copy/paste them into Excel.

+Table 1: Quarter letter grades
 | Begin Grade | End Grade | Letter | Quality Points |
 |-------------|-----------|--------|----------------|
 | 0           | 59        | E      | 0              |